 Nonprofit Staff Vote is a joint campaign that aims to encourage nonprofit employers to offer employees paid time off to vote on or before Election Day.
 While most states require employers to offer some time off to vote, less than half required paid time off to vote; and a few do not require employers to give time off to vote at all.

-Welcome to our partner tools that have everything you need make sure your staff are ready and able to vote on or before November 3.
-Ready to join the Nonprofit Staff Vote team?
-Become a partner here.
+Welcome to our partner tools that have everything you need make sure your staff is ready and able to vote on or before Election Day.

 Publicizing your policy: #VoteReady but not sure when you’ll get to the polls?
 [Insert org name] proudly offers paid time off to vote for all staff and participates in the #nonprofitstaffvote campaign

 Encouraging others to join the movement: Did you know not having paid time off to vote can be a major barrier for people voting in person?
 Join us and nonprofits across the country in the #nonprofitstaffvote campaign and offer paid time off to vote.

 Early Voting:Tick tock, it’s vote o’clock!
 That’s right, early voting is open in many states across the country!
 Do you get paid time off to vote in person early or on Election Day?
 If you work with us, the answer’s yes! #nonprofitstaffvote

 Sample Social Media Graphics (right-click on each image to save it to your device)